Oslo (film): Plot

 Uri Savir then presents the result to Joel Singer, the legal adviser of the Israeli Ministry of Foreign Affairs, who meets with the group to finalize the document with official backing.
 Instead of finalizing the document, it almost leads to a breakup of the talks over Singer's attempts to rewrite the document.
 At the request of Hirschfeld, Mona finally breaks her "facilitate only" doctrine and gets involved.
-She can defuse the situation by sharing her own story about the conflict, which was hinted by flashbacks throughout the movie.
+She can defuse the situation by sharing her own story about the conflict, which is hinted at by flashbacks throughout the movie.

-After that the Oslo Accord is meant to be finalized through a telephone conference between Shimon Peres and Yasser Arafat.
+After that, the Oslo Accord is meant to be finalized through a telephone conference between Shimon Peres and Yasser Arafat.
 After some trouble getting Arafat, who is residing in exile in Tunis, on the line, they manage to talk to Qurei, who speaks on behalf of Arafat and the rest of the government because he claims to be more proficient in English.
-After a long conference, they agree to accept each other's legitimacy and postpone the controversial question on Jerusalem, thereby finalizing the negotiation.
+After a long conference, they agree to accept each other's legitimacy and postpone the controversial question of Jerusalem, thereby finalizing the negotiation.

 The movie ends with a montage of archival footage of the events after the Oslo agreement, such as Yitzhak Rabin saying "We who have fought against you, the Palestinians, we say to you today, in a loud and clear voice: 'enough of blood and tears, enough'" at the White House in September 1993.
 It also references Rabin's assassination in 1995 and that the status of Jerusalem remained a sticking point, as well as the Second Intifada starting in September 2000.
 Nonetheless, it still affirms the importance of the Oslo meeting and the dialogue to facilitate a chance for peace.